Maximum packings in graphs forbidding given rainbow cycles: Proof of Theorem

-\begin{lemma} If $G$ is a rainbow $C_4$-free graph consisting of monochromatic $C_4$-copies, then \begin{itemize} \item for any large vertex pair $\{u,v\}$, two of the the three pairs in their rainbow common neighbors are small vertex pairs, and \item for any small vertex pair $\{x,y\}$, there are at most one large vertex pair whose rainbow common neighborhoods contain $\{x,y\}$. \end{itemize} \end{lemma} \begin{proof} Let $\{u,v\}$ be a large vertex pair and $x_1,x_2,x_3$ be their rainbow common neighbors.
-Then the coloring pattern is of Type 1.
-Furthermore, there exists additional two vertices $y_1,y_2$ such that the union of black, green and red $C_5$s is depicted in Figure \ref{c4-1}.
+\begin{lemma} If $G$ is a rainbow $C_4$-free graph consisting of monochromatic $C_4$-copies, then \begin{itemize} \item for any large vertex pair $\{u,v\}$, two of the three pairs in their rainbow common neighbors are small vertex pairs, and \item for any small vertex pair $\{x,y\}$, there are at most one large vertex pair whose rainbow common neighborhoods contain $\{x,y\}$. \end{itemize} \end{lemma} \begin{proof} Let $\{u,v\}$ be a large vertex pair and $x_1,x_2,x_3$ be their rainbow common neighbors.
+By Lemma \ref{lem-5-3}, the coloring pattern is of Type 1.
+Furthermore, there exist two additional vertices $y_1$ and $y_2$ such that the union of the three monochromatic $C_4$s has the form shown in Figure \ref{c4-1}.